evkx/evkx.github.io/content/models/dacia/spring/Spring_65HP/_index.md

 ## User interface and control

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 7.0 inches large and has a 1280 x 480 pixels resolution.
-The touch screen on the dashboard's center is 10.0 inches large.
+- The  screen behind the steering wheel integrated into the dashboard is 7.0 inches large
+- The touch screen on the dashboard's center is 10.0 inches large

 The model does not have a head-up display.